CakeNeka/Unholy-Typing/README.md

 ## 🎨 Overview

-A minimalistic falling words typing game where the player must type words that appear on the screen before they fall down.
-The visuals are inspired by the open source typing test [monkeytype.com][monkeytype-gh]
+Unholy Typing is a minimalistic falling words typing game where the player must type words that appear on the screen before they fall down.
+The visuals are inspired by the open source typing test [monkeytype.com][monkeytype-gh].

 Some **key features** of Unholy Typing are: